JiminSongSoftware/Nexus/README.md

 1. Clone the repository to your local machine
 2. Navigate to the Nexus folder and run `npm install` to install all required dependencies
+3. Navigate to the NexusAPI folder and run `mvn spring-boot:run` to start the backend server
+4. Run `ng serve` in the Nexus folder to start a local development server for the frontend
+5. Open your browser and navigate to http://localhost:4200 to access the dashboard

+## Contributing

+This project is open-source and welcomes contributions from the community.
+If you are interested in contributing, please feel free to fork this repository and submit a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).